rachelmcarr/D424-Capstone-Import/backend/README.md

 4. ability to generate reports with multiple columns, multiple rows, date-time stamps, and title
 5. validation functionality
 6. industry-appropriate security features
 7. design elements that make the application scalable
+8. a user-friendly, functional GUI